Skip to main content

 Pursue Rigorous Coursework

-Keep in mind, rigorous classes are normally more demanding and may require a greater time commitment.
-Before signing up for an honors class, think about your other obligations and responsibilities, and make sure you have enough time to devote to the course.
-Also, consider how you expect to perform; it’s advised that you don’t take harder coursework unless you think you’re able to earn a B or above.
+Keep in mind, rigorous classes are often more demanding and may require a greater time commitment.
+Before signing up for an honors class, consider your other obligations and responsibilities, and make sure you have enough time to devote to the course.
+Also, consider how you expect to perform; don’t take harder coursework unless you think you can earn a B or above.

 Increase Your Course Load